 Introduction

-On November 19, 1912, Japanese jurist and Red Cross authority Ariga Nagao spoke to a crowded hall of Chinese philanthropists in Shanghai.
-To encourage charitable donations, he urged, the Chinese should follow the Japanese model: Publish photographs of flesh flying about.
+On 19 November 1912, Japanese jurist and Red Cross authority Ariga Nagao spoke to a crowded hall of Chinese philanthropists in Shanghai.
+To encourage charitable donations, he urged, the Chinese should follow the Japanese model: publish photographs of flesh flying about.
 These photos, he told his audience, “inspire benevolence.”

 This model of visual humanitarianism was already widespread in international humanitarian circles.
 Sensationalism, the fetishization of suffering, and the presentation of the needy as powerless victims were becoming well-established tropes in the Euro-American humanitarian sphere.
 As in print journalism, where the mantra of the day was “if it bleeds, it reads,” the spectacle of suffering seemed to be the most effective way to move Western – and Japanese – audiences to compassion and to generate funds for worthy causes.
 How did China’s philanthropists fit in with this visual convention?

 Photography – from portraiture to commercial pieces – was widespread in China by 1912.
 By the 1920s, vivid photographs from China’s battlefields and disaster zones were indeed animating Chinese charitable appeals and publications.
 Were these images the same or different from other humanitarian photography of the period?
-This chapter examines the development of the use of early 20th-century photography to encourage China’s citizens to see, to feel, and to take action to help victims of war, disaster, and poverty.
+This chapter examines the development of the use of early twentieth-century photography to encourage China’s citizens to see, to feel, and to take action to help victims of war, disaster, and poverty.

 Moving away from the better-known story of foreign photography in and about China, my work focuses on the profoundly transnational – yet no less indigenous – development of the relationship between image, photography, and humanitarianism within China, tracing indigenous and Japanese as well as Western influences.
 Investigating the visual record of the Chinese Red Cross Society, one of China’s foremost charities of the Republican-era (1912–37) as a case study, this chapter elucidates the confluence of philanthropy and photography, modernity and humanitarianism in pre-Communist China.

-In the early 20th century, newly minted Chinese citizens were in the process of enlarging their charitable range.
+In the early twentieth century, newly minted Chinese citizens were in the process of enlarging their charitable range.
 Their new sphere of concern embraced not only local Chinese whose faces, language, and customs they shared, but also distant Chinese newly conceived as tongbao (literally, “of the same womb”) whose appearances, worlds, and cultures were far from their own.
 The Chinese nation was being created, and social relief provision extended to encompass all those whom the new technologies now rendered reachable.
 Chinese Red Cross philanthropists called what they did rendaozhuyi – humanitarianism.
 This extension of philanthropy from China’s southerner to northerner, easterner to exotic westerner, problematizes the idea that humanitarianism is a special form of philanthropy.
 For the Chinese, humanitarianism could be practiced both at home, within the boundaries of their fledgling nation, and on individuals civilizationally and /or “racially” different from the practitioners.

 The Chinese Context